 *NOTE: I usually prefer to use cacao rather than cocoa powder, as cacao is healthier, but it’s absolutely fine to use cocoa powder instead.

 If you love vegetables, even in desserts you might also like this vibrant looking, exotic Mango Mousse Recipe with Sweet Potato.
 Try also these Healthy Chocolate Dessert Pots with Quinoa and Sweet Potato.
 Check out also this zingy Key Lime Cheesecake Pie with Avocado.
 Another easy healthy dessert are these Avocado Chocolate Dessert Pots.

-These decadent, dairy free and low in sugar Beetroot Coconut Brownies can be enjoyed as a healthy veggie dessert or even snack.
+These decadent, dairy free and low in sugar Beet Brownies with Coconut can be enjoyed as a healthy veggie dessert or even snack.

 - 2 medium beets approx. 340 g, unpeeled

 - 200 g dark chocolate 65-70% cocoa solids, use dairy free if preferred

 - 100 ml coconut oil

 - 100 g dark chocolate chips use dairy free if preferred

 - 3 eggs